Cuphead74832/Project-socolsocnort/README.md

 # https://cuphead74832.github.io/Project-socolsocnrot

-# AMOGUS GRAND PRIX EDITION DOUBLE BOOSTER PACK EXPANSION PACK TREASURE HUNT DLC FOR AMONG US X & Y & KNUCKLES (Project socoLsocnorT)
+# AMOGUS GRAND PRIX EDITION DOUBLE BOOSTER PACK EXPANSION PACK & KNUCKLES (Project socoLsocnorT)
 Among Us is a game by Innersloth and theres a scratch version this is a memefied open source version of that version.

 Innersloth is NOT related with this project.